btschwertfeger/BiasAdjustCXX/README.md

 <a name="methods"></a>

-## 2. Available methods:
+## 2. Available Methods

+### Distribution-based techniques:

+- Quantile Mapping (additive and multuplicative)
+- Quantile Delta Mapping (additive and multuplicative)

+### Scaling-based techniques:

+- Delta (Change) Method\* (additive and multiplicative)
 - Linear Scaling\* (additive and multiplicative)
 - Variance Scaling\* (additive)
-- Delta (Change) Method\* (additive and multiplicative)
-- Quantile Mapping (additive and multuplicative)
-- Quantile Delta Mapping (additive and multuplicative)

-\* The data sets must exclude the 29th February and every year must have 365 entries.
+\* All data sets must exclude the 29th February and every year must have 365 entries.
 Otherwise it is also possible to adjust the data based on long-term monthly means instead based on 31-day long-term means (-15 <= i <= +15 days over all years) using the `--monthly` flag.
 The `--monthly` flag is required to match the techniques described in the referenced papers but requires that this program is applied on monthly separated data sets.
 On the other hand the long-term 31-day interval procedures are customized variations and prevent disproportionately high differences in the long-term mean values at the monthly transitions.
 Thats why the long-term 31-day interval variant is the prefered method and is enabled by default for all scaling-based techniques.

 ---